RaspberryPiFoundation/python-curriculum/en-GB/rpg-new/RPG - notes.md

 + rpg/rpg.py

-You can also find a completed version of this project's challenges in the 'Volunteer Resources' section, which contains:
+You can also find the completed project project in the 'Volunteer Resources' section, which contains:

 + rpg-finished/rpg.py